Bowls Premier League: Event structure

 Originally, BPL competitions began on a Thursday and ended on Sunday.
-That was eventually changed, with competitions beginning on a Tuesday and ending on a Friday evening.
+That was eventually changed, with competitions beginning on a Tuesday, then a Monday, and ending on a Friday evening.

-Each BPL competition runs over the course of four days at one venue in a double round-robin and finals (playoffs) system; this makes for a total of 14 rounds consisting of four matches in each round.
-Four rounds are held on each of the first three days with two more on the fourth day, followed by the finals in the evening.
+Each BPL competition runs over the course of five days at one venue in a double round-robin and finals (playoffs) system; this makes for a total of 22 rounds consisting of six matches in each round.

 The first New Zealand edition of the competition in March, 2017 had its event held from Monday through to Thursday.

 All five matches in the final round of each day, as well as the BPL Cup Final are televised on Fox Sports in Australia and Sky Sport in New Zealand, as well as through digital streaming platform Kayo.
-Bowls Australia also livestream round robin matches during the day via Facebook, using their popular Rinkside Live service.
+Bowls Australia also livestream round robin matches during the day via Facebook and YouTube, using their popular Rinkside Live service.

 Competition format

 Each match consists of a two five-end sets, with a one-end tie-break played if required.
 The game format is pairs, with three bowls for each player per end.
 A team coach also has a substitute player at their disposal which must be used during the game, but only immediately preceding the delivery of a bowl by their team player.
-Every player in the team, including the sub, must bowl at least nine bowls per game.
+Every player in the team, including the sub, must bowl at least 12 bowls per game (previously nine, changed for BPL20).
 The team with that wins both sets, or one set and then the tie-break, is the winner.

 Instead of spending time rolling the jack, as per normal competitions, the players place the mat and advise the marker the length of the jack they would like to play to.
 Players have a 30-second shot clock in which they must deliver their bowl from the time the jack is placed at the start of an end or once their opposition bowl has come to a rest.
 Teams can nominate one Power Play end per set, enabling teams to earn double the shots scored in that end.

 Finals system

-Each of the ten teams play each other twice during the competition.
+Each team plays each other twice during the competition.
 At the end of the double round-robin, the top five teams in the standings play off in the finals series.

 If teams on the ladder are equal on points they will be split on net total shots (shots for minus shots against).

 The finals series includes straight eliminations and double-chance matches.
+It is similar to a four-team Page playoff system tournament, but with the addition of an elimination round between fourth and fifth place to move on to the standard Page bracket.

 Prizemoney

-The BPL competition carries a $100,000 prize-pool, with the winning franchise collecting $25,000.
+The BPL competition carries more than $100,000 in prize-money, with the winning franchise collecting $28,000.

-Clubs
+Franchises

-The Bowls Premier League expanded to 10 teams for BPL14, held at the Moama Bowling Club.
+The Bowls Premier League expanded to 12 teams for BPL14, held at the Moama Bowling Club.